tjowers95/dotnet-io-concurrency-assignment-tjowers95/README.md

 * The client will be passing a single set of fields to view.
 They should not be able to view different fields for different ticker symbols.

 * The client's request data is hard-coded in the given skeleton.
-For 'extra-credit', you can implement functionality that allows this information to be read in from an XML file (easy) OR read in from the command-line (more difficult).
-If read in from an XML file, the format should not be the same format as the `QuoteRequest`.
+For 'extra-credit', implement functionality that allows this information to be deserialized from an XML file (easy) OR read in from the command-line either as arguments or by creating interactivity for gathering the user's request (more difficult).

 * The required fields have already been included in the project skeleton inside of `QuoteField.java` - a DTO [enum](https://docs.oracle.com/javase/tutorial/java/javaOO/enum.html).